PhoneSwitchBoard/Switchboard-Website/blog.md

 # Blog Posts

 Looking to improve communications in your company?
-Go over everything you should consider to hire Switchboard Cloud.
+Go over everything you should consider to hire Switchboard Cloud™.